Back to blog

 • Initialization: We create a subclass of UIView called Spinner and initialize a CAShapeLayer called shapeLayer.

-• Setting up the shape layer: In setupShapeLayer(), we configure the appearance of shapeLayer by setting its lineWidth, strokeColor, fillColor, and lineCap.
+• Setting Up the Shape Layer: In setupShapeLayer(), we configure the appearance of shapeLayer by setting its lineWidth, strokeColor, fillColor, and lineCap.
 The strokeEnd property is set to 0.75 to create a 75% complete circle.

-• Drawing the path: We calculate the radius based on the minimum of the view's width and height to ensure the spinner fits within the view.
+• Drawing the Path: We calculate the radius based on the minimum of the view's width and height to ensure the spinner fits within the view.
 A circular UIBezierPath is created and assigned to shapeLayer.path.

-• Adding the layer: The configured shapeLayer is added as a sublayer to the view's main layer.
+• Adding the Layer: The configured shapeLayer is added as a sublayer to the view's main layer.

 Next, we'll add rotation animation to make the indicator spin.